mpaiva/ux-protocols/README.md

 # Inclusive UX Protocols for Usability Studies

-Welcome to the repository of Inclusive UX Protocols, a comprehensive collection of guidelines designed to enhance usability studies by incorporating the needs of diverse user groups.
+Welcome to Inclusive UX Protocols, a comprehensive collection of guidelines designed to enhance usability studies by incorporating the needs of diverse user groups.
 This collection aims to ensure that digital products are accessible and user-friendly for everyone, regardless of their abilities or circumstances.

 ## About the Protocols